offsoc/onionplan/docs/proposals/usability/certificates.md

 ## Self-signed X.509 from .onion (self-signed by the .onion address)

-Another option for having HTTPS in Onion Services that may be available in the future is to use Onion Service keypair to self-validate an HTTPS certificate:
+Another option for having HTTPS in Onion Services that may be available in the future is to use Onion Service keypair to self-validate an HTTPS certificate using [Ed25519][] directly:

 * The [Onion x509][] is an example in how a CA self-signed by an .onion could be constructed.
-* The [Self-authenticating TLS Certificates for Onion Services][] proposal mentioned above, that relies on [PKCS#11 modules][] or [Authority Information Access (AIA)][] extensions could also be used to work with a X.509 certificate directly derived from the .onion keypair.
 * There's also a ticket requesting to [add support for self-signed HTTPS onion sites derived from onion service's ed25519 key][] in the [Tor Browser][].